jwharm/java-gi/docs/register.md

 ## Class and instance init functions

-To implement a custom class initializer or instance initializer function, use the `@ClassInit` and `@InstanceInit` attributes:
+To implement a custom class initializer or instance initializer function, use the `@ClassInit` and `@InstanceInit` annotations:

 === "Java"